Skip to main content

 spec:

-composite: # string, optional structure for a composite SLO
+composite: # Optional structure for a composite SLO

-op: gte # string, mandatory / gte is the only value accepted any other value will result in validation error
+op: gte # Mandatory, gte is the only value accepted; any other value will result in a validation error

 indicator: